rfdickerson/cs241-data-structures/final/README.md

 > s is now 2, therefore the logical view of the buffer is now [3, 12, 10, 20]

++ ***Do I yield all the values in the circular buffer, even the zeros?***

+> Only yield the values that you pushed into the buffer, then stop iterating.
+If you insert [3,4,5] into a buffer of size 5.
+Your iter should only yield 3,4,5- and not the final 2 zeros.

 Spell Checker
 ---------------------